katherinevse/katherinevse/README.md

 ## 🚀 About Me

 👋 Hello!
-My name is Katerina.
+My name is Katherine.

 🚀 I'm a student at School 21.